-Applying knowledge and Students are expected to acquire a rigorous critical methodology, and be able to understanding on: apply knowledge of contexts and methods of interpretation to an autonomous analysis of the proposed literary texts.
+proposed texts.
+Expected learning outcomes in terms of Knowledge and understanding on: Students are expected to acquire an extensive knowledge of the specific cultural processes, themes, literary genres and texts analyzed during the course, and be abl to interpret them in relation to a wider cultural context.
+Applying knowledge and understanding on: Students are expected to acquire a rigorous critical methodology, and be able to apply knowledge of contexts and methods of interpretation to an autonomous analysis of the proposed literary texts.
 Soft skills Making informed judgments and choices ability to discern among bibliographical tools and to apply a rigorous critical methodology even to texts not analyzed during the course.
 Communicating knowledge and understanding acquisition of a proper language and terminology, in order to expound, both orally and in writing, the results of individual analysis or research.
 Capacities to continue learning it is expected that the knowledge and competences acquired during the course will enable the development of learning skills.
 Syllabus Content knowledge The marriage plot: from the marriage novel to the post-marriage novel.
-Through close reading of works by Jane Austen and Henry James, the course aims to investigate forms and themes of the Bildung of four female heroines.
+Through close reading of works by Jane Austen and Henry James, the course aims to investigate forms and themes of the formation process of four female heroines.
 Texts and readings Jane Austen, Northanger Abbey Jane Austen, Pride and Prejudice Henry James, Washington Square Henry James, The Portrait of a Lady Franco Moretti, The Way of the World: The Bildungsroman in European Culture, Verso Books Paolo Dilonardo, Lettrici, gentiluomini e biblioteche.
-Il romance della lettura in Jane Austen , Adriatica (text provided by the teacher) Suggested readings: Tony Tanner, Jane Austen, MacMillan (1: Introduction; 2: Anger in the Abbey: Northanger Abbey; 4: Knowledge and Opinion: Pride and Prejudice) Millicent Bell, Meaning in Henry James, Harvard University Press (the chapters Notes additional material on Washington Square and The Portrait of a Lady) Notes, additional materials Further details, information regarding additional texts for non-attending students and the bibliography for seminar meetings will be provided at the beginning of the course.
-Repository 220

-Assessment Assessment methods The final exam is oral and includes a series of questions on the primary texts analyzed during the course and on the critical bibliography indicated in the syllabus.
+Il romance della lettura in Jane Austen, Adriatica (text provided by the teacher) Suggested readings: Tony Tanner, Jane Austen, MacMillan (1: Introduction; 2: Anger in the Abbey: Northanger Abbey; 4: Knowledge and Opinion: Pride and Prejudice) Millicent Bell, Meaning in Henry James, Harvard University Press (the chapters on Washington Square and The Portrait of a Lady) - Notes, additional materials Further details, information regarding additional texts for non-attending students and the bibliography for seminar meetings will be provided at the beginning of the course.
+Repository Assessment Assessment methods The final exam is oral and includes a series of questions on the primary texts analyzed during the course and on the critical bibliography indicated in the syllabus.
 This examination may be supplemented by a paper on one of the four novels analyzed.
 The exam schedule is published on the Course website and on Esse3.
 To register for the exam, it is mandatory to use the Esse3 platform.
-Assessment criteria Knowledge and understanding To evaluate the level of knowledge and understanding, account will be taken of the ability to contextualize, discuss and analyze the literary and critical texts included in the syllabus.